spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 }
 {{< /highlight >}}

-As you can see, the above rule instructs the Space Cloud to remove the `amount` field from the request (`args.params`  object) if the role is not equalled to admin.
+As you can see, the above rule instructs the Space Cloud to remove the `amount` field from the event payload (`args.params` object) if the role is not equalled to admin.

 The above rule uses the `match` clause.
 However, you can even use `and`|`or` clause also.
 The provided `fields` would only be removed if the `clause` evaluates to true.
 If you want to remove the fields without any condition, then omit the `clause` field.